3 pictures of experiments with tagline in front.

 June 26, 2024

-Konrad Lehnert has joined the Yale Department of Physics as a professor of physics and as a member of both the Yale Quantum Institute and Yale’s Wright Lab, effective July 1, 2024.
+The Yale University Department of Physics welcomes Konrad Lehnert as professor of physics and as a member of both the Yale Quantum Institute and Yale’s Wright Lab, effective July 1, 2024.
 Lehnert focuses on studying quantum coherence in macroscopic mechanical oscillators, developing quantum-coherent networks of microwave signals for control and measurement, and implementing quantum-limited measurements in astrophysics and condensed matter experiments.

 Lehnert is a member of two experimental collaborations searching for the axion candidate of dark matter, HAYSTAC and ALPHA, both located at Wright Lab.
 He will continue to work on these experiments as a Yale faculty member.